ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-The `flag.Flagset` is just what it sounds like, a collection of flags.
-These will be defined for each subcommand.
-Execute is an anonymous function that accepts a Command and an array of arguments.
-Note: Go treats functions as first-class citizens so we can pass functions as parameters or when defining an instance of a struct.
+The `flag.Flagset` is just what it sounds like: a collection of flags.
+These will be defined for each subcommand. `Execute` is an anonymous function that accepts a Command and an array of arguments.
+Note: Go treats functions as first class citizens, so we can pass functions as parameters or when defining an instance of a struct.
 Next, we need a few functions on the Command struct.
 It needs to:

 * Parse and assign flags to its flagset
 * Tell if flags have been parsed